Kentucky Council on Postsecondary Education

 Academic Leadership Development Institute

 The Academic Leadership Development Institute, coordinated by the Council, provides a series of highly-interactive sessions and small group seminars led by faculty and administrators from across Kentucky and other states.
-The goal is to create a learning community of early career, underrepresented minority faculty and staff who are on track for professional advancement.
+The goal is to create a learning community of early career faculty and staff from various backgrounds who are on track for professional advancement.

 This year’s cohort consists of professionals from Kentucky's universities and the Kentucky Community and Technical College System.
 Institutional leaders nominated candidates for the yearlong initiative based on their leadership ability, interest in advancement, and dedication to higher education.
 Participants cannot have previous administrative experience.